 You know those words that you swear you know, but you don’t remember them until they pop up somewhere completely unrelated to where you found them in the first place?
 For example, I learned the word 青春 (seishun- youth) years ago in some outdated Japanese textbook.
 If you would have asked me if I knew that word when I sang it at Karaoke I would’ve said: “Well now I do!.”
 Singing has this odd way of rekindling old knowledge.
 A reasonable theory is that since you see the information again in such a lively, vivid fashion it burns itself into your memory.

 This is a given, as most of our other methods on here confidence is part of the package when you show up to a karaoke session.
 Even if you decide to go alone, you’ll feel liberated knowing that you decided to pick one of your favourite songs to scre-… I mean sing along to.
 Bonus points if you manage to get through an entire song without screwing up.
 At that point, you’re basically a legend.

 Sing Your Way To Fluency

 Seriously, singing is so underrated when it comes to learning a language it’s crazy.
-I mean… just think about; you get to show off your insane vocal skills, you passively acquire information and your memory is drastically improved.
+I mean… just think about it; you get to show off your insane vocal skills, you passively acquire information, and your memory is drastically improved.
 Oh, and remember to sing it your way!
 Each language has its own special sound patterns, but that doesn’t mean you can’t add a bit of personality to your singing habits.
 Who knows, it might even work its way into your daily speaking routine.
 Just to be clear here, we’re not saying to drop everything and start using Karaoke as your main method of study.
 But we strongly advise you use its fun, creative nature as a supplement to your language learning.

 Thinking of Karaoke after this article?
 Print out our worksheet below grab your friends and sing the night away!